 This kind of drum kit is also great when you are in the beginning stages and want just to practice it.
 Its maintenance is not much of a hassle since you do not have to tune it regularly.
 What is more amazing is that you can save the music you played and edit it later on a computer.

-Acoustic drum sets consists of cymbals and drums that are all designed to be played with as a single instrument.
+Acoustic drum sets consist of cymbals and drums that are all designed to be played with as a single instrument.
 A standard acoustic drum set is composed of a snare drum, bass drum, hi-hat cymbals, set of tom-toms, crash cymbals, and a ride cymbal.
 By striking the cymbals and drums with a drumstick or mallet, it produces the sound.

 Playing the acoustic drum set is almost a prerequisite for playing music genres like rock, jazz, funk, blues, and the likes.
 So, this is advantageous if you are an aspiring musician.
 Also, for live concerts that require a ton of energy and high volume, the acoustic drum set is a perfect choice.